Updated June 9, 2023

 - A Green Belt should know how much time is spent on a Green Belt project.
-The suggested norm is 25% of their total work, but this is not always possible.
+The suggested norm is 25% of their total work, which is impossible.

 - A Green Belt should be able to lead the project as a whole and use various tools to devise a suitable DMAIC model.

-- A Green Belt must know which project to select for improvement: there may be many projects which need improvement, but he should apply the tools and techniques like Pareto analysis or Fishbone diagram to select the appropriate project.
+- A Green Belt must know which project to select for improvement: many projects may need improvement, but he should apply the tools and techniques like Pareto analysis or Fishbone diagram to choose the appropriate project.
 He must know how to build a business case for that.

 - A Green Belt must know how to define the problem in minute detail.
-He shall also be able to define the Standards, Defects, Units, and Metrics for that particular project.
+He shall also be able to determine the Standards, Defects, Units, and Metrics for that particular project.

-- A Green Belt should be able to devise various data collection strategies for spotting trends.
+- It should be able to devise various data collection strategies for spotting trends.

-- A Green Belt should have knowledge about basic statistical tools, concepts, and methods like Normal Distribution curve and the Bell Diagram.
+- A Green Belt should know essential statistical tools, concepts, and methods like the Normal Distribution curve and the Bell Diagram.
 They should be able to analyze the data using these tools.